karmaniverous/npm-package-template/README.md

 sample tests express the [`should`](https://www.chaijs.com/guide/styles/#should) assertion syntax.

-By default, this template segregates unit tests into the [`test`](./test/) directory, but you don't have to do it that way.
+This template filters tests out of the build if they are located in the [`src`](./src/) directory.
 The default configuration will recognize any file as a test file that...

 - has a `.test.*js*` extension (i.e. `.test.js`, `.test.cjs`, `.test.mjs`, or
   `.test.jsx`).
 - is not located in `node_modules`.

+The sample code packages tests next to source code they exercise.
+If you prefer to segregate your tests into a directory outside [`src`](./src/) (e.g. `test`), that will work as well.

 To enable `mocha`-specific linting in your test files, add the following directive at the top of every test file: